flayner2/TaIGa/README.md

 # TaIGa - *Ta*xonomy *I*nformation *Ga*therer

-This is a simple script that interacts with various utilities from NCBI's Entrez api in order to retrieve relevant taxonomic information for a collection of organisms.
+This is a simple program that interacts with various utilities from NCBI's Entrez api in order to retrieve relevant taxonomic information for a collection of organisms.
 As of now, TaIGa is able to handle multiple types of Genbank format files, as well as a text file format list of organism names or Taxon IDs, separated by lines.
 TaIGa recieves a file as input, an output folder path, a valid user e-mail and a variety of optional arguments.
 TaIGa uses Entrez to retrieve the Taxon ID, Genome ID and all taxonomic information for the provided organisms.
-Then, it builds a DataFrame and outputs it to a .csv file, so the user can visuali ze it as a table.
-TaIGa's goal is to make easier for researchers to gather mass taxonomical metadata for their projects.
+Then, it builds a DataFrame and outputs it to a .csv file, so the user can visualize it as a table.
+TaIGa's goal is to make easier for researchers to gather mass taxonomic metadata for their projects.
 Therefore, TaIGa is best used when you have a big list of organisms or a big collection of genomes in a file.
 TaIGa is also a very cute anime character from the Japanese romance animation ToraDora.
 You should watch it.

 TaIGa is developed and maintained by Maycon Douglas de Oliveira, 2020.